 27. The Beach Tavern, Milnerton

 A modern pub with plenty of pub benches outside situated right next to the Milnerton Lighthouse serving over 100 beers along with cocktails and wine.
-Apart from a very reasonably priced menu, they have some good specials on different days of the week, including two pizzas and bottle of house wine for R170, two burgers or any two pizzas for R139 on Tuesdays and a bucket of beer (6 x Castle/Black Label/Hansa) for R89 on Thursdays.
+Apart from a very reasonably priced menu, they have some good specials on different days of the week, including two pizzas and bottle of house wine.
 It’s also dog-friendly and closes when the last person leaves.

 28. Ilha Bar and Restaurant, Milnerton

 This small, but very popular bistro is next door to the Beach Tavern serves well-priced meals (including breakfast) along with a wide range of beers, wines and cocktails.
 It’s also dog-friendly and they provide water bowls for your canine companion while you enjoy a cold one.
-Happy Hour is from 16:00 to 18:00 every day, including Windhoek Draught for R20 and Strawberry Daiquiri or Frozen Margarita for R20.
-Light meals from R30, baskets from R55 and burgers from R45.
+They have awesome daily specials.
 You need to have some patience though as service can be very slow when they are busy.

 29. Doodles Beachfront, Blouberg